JarryShaw/PyPCAPKit/src/reassembly/README.md

 # Reassembly Manual

-&emsp; `jspcap` is an open sourse library for PCAP extarction and analysis, written in __Python 3.6__.
+&emsp; `jspcap` is an open source library for PCAP extraction and analysis, written in __Python 3.6__.
 The following is a manual for reassembly support.
 Usage instructions and samples attached.

  - [Algorithms](#algorithms)
     * [Basic Algorithm](#basic-algorithm)